caltechlibrary/iga/docs/appendix-metadata.md

 }
 ```

 The algorithms implemented in IGA are designed to try very hard to extract automatically as much metadata as possible.
 Because there are four possible sources of metadata (`codemeta.json`, `CITATION.cff`, the GitHub release, and the GitHub repository), and some of them overlap in what they store, it leads to a complex set of possibilities.
 The table below attempts to summarize how IGA goes about filling each field.
+(It is also available in a more detailed [online spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vSVULvxYT3b7MXc6GfmLdZyOozB1uf302zKGI5IweEopfyS88Ymr6abjsC_5kdHwg/pubhtml?gid=924965025&single=true).)
 Note that some fields contain a single value, while others contain a list of multiple values.

 <div id="metadata-table">